Definition: Ataxia is a term to describe loss of balance.

 These include; syphilis, A.I.D.S., cerebellar abscess, Coxsackie virus, Diptheria, Mumps, Polio, Typhus, Echovirus, Pertusis, Rubeola, Varicella, Infectious Mononucleosis, Mycoplasma, Infectious polyneuropathy, and Japenese B encephalopathy.

-These include a large number of rare neurologic conditions as follows; Olivo-ponto-cerebellar Degeneration (O.P.C.A.), Spinocerebellar Ataxias (S.C.A.1,2,3,4,5,6,7), Acute Disseminated Encephalomyelitis, Acute Intermintent Cerebellar Ataxia, Ataxia (with Retinitis Pigmentosa, deafness, vestibullar abnormality, and intellectual dysfunction), Ataxia Telangiectasia, Cerebellar Ataxia (with deafness, anosmia, absent corneals, nonreactive pupils, and hyporeflexia), Dentate cerebellar atxia, Familial Ataxia with macular degeneration, Familial intention tremor, ataxia, lipofuscinosis, Friedreichs ataxia, Hereditary ataxia (with intellectual retardation, choreoathetosis, and eunuchoidism), Hereditary ataxia (with myotonia and cataracts), Hypertrophic interstitial neuritis, Marinesco-Sjogren Syndrome, Pelizaeus-Merzbacher disease, Periodic ataxia (with attacks of vertigo, diplopia, and ataxia), Ataxia (with posterior, and lateral column difficulties, with nystagmus and muscle atrophy), Progressive cerebellar ataxia and epilepsy, Ramsy Hunt syndrome, and Roussy-Levy syndrome
+• Spinocerebellar Ataxias (S.C.A.1,2,3,4,5,6,7 etc), Ataxia Telangiectasia, Fragile X premutation syndrome, Cerebellar Ataxia (with deafness, anosmia, absent corneals, nonreactive pupils, and hyporeflexia), Huntington's disease, Dentate cerebellar ataxia, Familial Ataxia with macular degeneration, Familial intention tremor, ataxia, lipofuscinosis, Friedreichs ataxia, Hereditary ataxia (with intellectual retardation, choreoathetosis, and eunuchoidism), Hereditary ataxia (with myotonia and cataracts), Acute Intermittent Cerebellar Ataxia, Ataxia (with Retinitis Pigmentosa, deafness, vestibullar abnormality, and intellectual dysfunction), Hypertrophic interstitial neuritis, Marinesco-Sjogren Syndrome, Pelizaeus-Merzbacher disease, Periodic ataxia (with attacks of vertigo, diplopia, and ataxia), Ataxia (with posterior, and lateral column difficulties, with nystagmus and muscle atrophy), Progressive cerebellar ataxia and epilepsy, Ramsy Hunt syndrome, and Roussy-Levy syndrome

 Abetalipoprotienemia( Bassen-Kornzwieg Syndrome)